Phone-GWP-group

 Taken from PRO Europe’s guidelines for use:

-05: Corrugated Recycles Logo
+Corrugated Recycles logo

-Widely adopted by corrugated packaging industry
+Widely adopted by the corrugated packaging industry

-Developed by the International Corrugated Case Association, the Corrugated Recycles symbol can be used internationally to both promote the recycling of corrugated and highlight that is recyclable.
+Developed by the International Corrugated Case Association, the Corrugated Recycles symbol can be used internationally to both promote the recycling of corrugated and highlight that it is recyclable.

 Recycling symbol printed on packaging